the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 # Basics in React

 The chapter will guide you through the basics of React.
-It covers state and interactions in components - because static components are a bit dull, aren't they?
+It covers state and interactions in components, because static components are a bit dull, aren't they?
 Additionally you will learn about the options to declare a component and how to keep components composeable and reusable.
 Be prepared to breathe life into your components.

 ## Internal Component State

 Internal component state allows you to store, modify and delete properties of your component.
 The ES6 class component can use a constructor to initialize internal component state.
 The constructor is called only once when the component initializes.
-Don't worry about the constructor and ES6 class itself - we will cover these in later chapters.

 Let's introduce a class constructor where you can set the initial internal component state.